land007/MyTutorials/README.md

 # Tutorials

-This repository contains the code, apps, and other material I use for my educational content.
+This repository contains the code, apps, and other material I create for educational purposes.